 The size of tumors and how far they have spread (metastasized) from their original location affect prognosis.
 Doctors typically discuss tumor size and the extent of a cancer’s spread in terms of stages, ranging from stage 1 to stage 4 in order of severity.
 Patients with stage 1 or stage 2 (early stages) will typically have a better prognosis than patients with stage 3 or stage 4 (advanced stages).

 More prognosis data by stage is available for pleural mesothelioma than peritoneal.
 The reason for this is twofold.
 First, the pleural type is significantly more common, meaning there are more patients to gather data on.
-Second, there is no formally adopted staging system for peritoneal mesothelioma, which prevents researchers from collecting data on peritoneal survival by stage.
+Second, there is no formally adopted staging system for peritoneal mesothelioma.
+This prevents researchers from collecting data on peritoneal survival by stage.

 Patients diagnosed at stage 1 have the best prognosis.
 The cancer does not cause symptoms at this stage.
 Aggressive treatments are recommended to people in otherwise good health.